Garcila/blog/posts/git.md

+---
+title: 'Git Notes'
+date: '2021-04-14'
+---

+TODO: DOES NOT LOOK LIKE THE MARKDOWN PREVIEW I SEE IN VS CODE
-# Git - GitHub Notes
+# Git Notes

 ## Git